Jergre555/Jergre555.github.io/index.md

 * Lab 1

 Lab 1 was one of my favorite labs because it was the start of my journey into becoming a programmer.
-Despite being simple, it taught me how a small program would work, along with how to print out messages using the std::cout command.
+Despite being simple, this lab taught me how a small program would work, along with how to print out messages using the std::cout command.
 It also taught me how to work in pairs and also what to expect when doing so.

 * Lab 11, Part 2

-Lab 11, part 2 was another one of my favorite labs since it taught me more how to create random number generators.
-It also taught me that objects allow you to organize code more efficiently in order to make sure that managing the properties of your program is easier on the programmer.
+Lab 11, part 2 was another one of my favorite labs since it taught me more things on how to create random number generators, along with the introduction to object-oriented classes and how they work.
+The lab also taught me that object-oriented classes allow you to organize code more efficiently in order to make sure that managing the properties of your program is easier on the programmer.
 I even learned how to create a small game from this, which was another reason that this lab is a favorite of mine.

 * Lab 12, part 2